mlcommons/mobile_app_open/mobile_back_litert/README.md

   cache can never be used, since a longer prompt is rejected outright -- but it is not what makes anything fit here.
 Android passes `SIZE_MAX` and is unaffected either way.
+* Raising the ceiling is the other half of the approach, and `flutter/ios/Runner/Runner.entitlements` now requests both `com.apple.developer.kernel.increased-memory-limit` (raises the per-process cap jetsam enforces) and `com.apple.developer.kernel.extended-virtual-addressing` (lifts the address-space limit the same allocations meet once the cap is up).
-* Raising the ceiling instead would need the `com.apple.developer.kernel.increased-memory-limit` entitlement.
-That is not enabled here: it must also be turned on for the App ID in the developer portal, and an entitlement the provisioning profile does not carry breaks signing for every iOS backend.
-It would not help `llm-8b` in any case -- 9.11 GiB exceeds the RAM of the devices in question.
+  **They are inert until the matching capability is enabled for the App ID in the developer portal**, and a provisioning profile that does not carry them fails to sign every iOS backend -- so they are a separate commit, revertible on its own if the signing setup is not ready.
+Neither helps `llm-8b`: 9.11 GiB exceeds the RAM of the devices in question, which is why it is still not claimed.
 * There is no CoreML/ANE path: the LiteRT v2 API does not expose one yet (upstream marks ANE "coming soon").
 Use the Apple backend for CoreML.